 - The Internal Control and Compliance teams work hand-in-hand.
-Internal control is directly responsible for enforcing and confirming Group-wide compliance with policies, procedures and internal controls.
+Internal control is directly responsible for enforcing and confirming compliance with group-wide policies, procedures and internal controls.
 It conducts routine control checks across all businesses and processes.
-It is responsible for effective and efficient control environment that ensures that minimal operational losses from frauds, operational gaps, and errors. other irregularities.
-It monitors control activities and ensures compliance with minimum control standards defined by the Board. - The Compliance team ensures the Group fully complies with the spirit and letter of laws, corporate governance standards, all regulatory requirements such as KYC, Anti-Money Laundering (AML) regulations and indeed all requirements of the Central Bank of Nigeria (CBN) and other authorities such as Nigerian Deposit Insurance Corporation (NDIC), Securities and Exchange Commission and Nigerian Stock Exchange among others.
+It is responsible for effective and efficient control environment that ensures that minimal operational losses from frauds, errors, operational gaps, and other irregularities.
+It monitors control activities and ensure compliance with minimum control standards defined by the Board. - The Compliance team ensures the Group fully complies with the spirit and letter of laws, corporate governance standards, all regulatory requirements such as KYC, Anti-Money Laundering (AML) regulations and indeed all requirements of the Central Bank of Nigeria (CBN) and other authorities such as Nigerian Deposit Insurance Corporation (NDIC), Securities & Exchange Commission, Nigerian Stock Exchange among others.